roopeshsn/roopeshsn-archived/README.md

 ## https://roopeshsn.github.io

-No frameworks!
-Built using pure html and css.
+No frameworks used!
+Built using pure html and css